Open to the Public

 Thanks to generous funding from partners and members, and time donated by dedicated by volunteers, the Ponders Tract Trail System provides people with the opportunity to view and appreciate birds, deer, amphibians, snakes and an array of dragonflies, damselflies and butterflies.
 In addition to thriving wildlife, the trails also provide a glimpse the tract’s diverse habitats, varying stages of forest succession, examples of active management and secluded spots where nature has been left to take its course.
 In winter, the Ponders Tract becomes a wonderland for birders and other animal watchers, with a variety of woodpeckers, nuthatches and interesting insects.

-The 908-acre Ponders Tract, together with the 456-acre Pemberton Tract, makes up the 1,364-acre Pemberton Forest Preserve.
+The 908-acre Ponders Tract, together with the 456-acre Pemberton Tract, makes up the 1,364-acre Pemberton Forest Nature Preserve.

 North-central Sussex County